tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 "not_before" and "not_after" fields represent the validity period of the published ESNI keys.
 Clients MUST NOT use ESNI keys that was covered by an invalid checksum or beyond the published period.
+If none of the ESNI keys values are acceptable, the client should behave as if non ESNIKeys were found.

 Servers SHOULD set the Resource Record TTL small enough so that the record gets discarded by the cache before the ESNI keys reach the end of their validity period.
 Note that servers MAY need to retain the decryption key for some time after "not_after", and will need to consider clock skew, internal